Flat and Low Slope Roofing Materials

 1. Quite durable.

-2. Mostly any PVC-membranes are reinforced.
+2. Most PVC membranes are reinforced.

 3. Excellent insulation from moisture and leaks.